Conservation Easement Acreage: 5,100 and counting…

 Conservation Easements Defined:

-A conservation easement is a voluntary legal contract between a landowner and a qualified organization (land trust, government agency, or other organization qualified to hold this type of easement) which determines the use of the land in order to protect its conservation values.
+A conservation easement is a voluntary legal contract between a landowner and a qualified organization (usually a land trust) which determines the use of the land in order to protect its conservation values.
 Even though the land use is restricted through the terms of the easement and those restrictions stay with the land forever, conservation easements allow landowners to use the property (often for income-producing purposes), to retain full ownership, and to sell it or give it to heirs.
 The land trust or other qualified organization “holds” the easement and is responsible for monitoring and defending its compliance in perpetuity.

 Conservation Easements and Private Property Rights: